wataiwashi/TIL/python/README.md

 # Python

 - Please copy the python file `filename.py` and [data][data-l] directry.
-- Excute program with `python3 filename.py` command in your terminal.
+- Execute program with `python3 filename.py` command in your terminal.
 - Using python3 of [Anaconda3](https://www.anaconda.com/) is recommended.
 - All programs use LaTeX font.
 Please install LaTeX, e.g., `texlive` or remove the TeX part in the program.
+    - If you are not in LaTeX environment, please comment out `text.usetex` and `text.latex.preamble` parts.
 - You can switch the plot size with `fsize` in all programs (`fsize=0`: paper size and `fsize=1`: presentation size).